TaoDFang/TaoDFang.github.io/About.md

 ## My Resume
 - Master's degree  of Computational Biology and Bioinformatics in ETH
 - Bachelor's degree of Biomedical Engineering in UESTC
-- Check my Linkedin file
+- Please check my Linkedin profile
 - to be finished

 ![me](assets/img/me.jpg)